Guimica-gml/Turn-Based-RPG/README.md

 You can find his code at:
 https://github.com/gurpreetsinghmatharoo/gms2.3-turn-based-rpg

-I tried to recreate his game but using Godot instead of GameMaker It's not 100% similar, but it's pretty close
+I tried to recreate his game but using Godot instead of GameMaker Studio It's not 100% similar, but it's pretty close

 I also added some features that are not present in his project